-Web Design: How to Create and Customise a WordPress Child Theme
+Web Design: Create and Customise a WordPress Child Theme

 We’ve all heard about WordPress themes, but what about child themes?
 For many, that could easily be a new term, but it’s something anyone well versed in web development and web design should be comfortable with.
 Implementing them is fairly simple, but they offer a huge amount of freedom when it comes to customizing and tweaking your theme.
 For example, websites based around mug design may use an overarching theme for the website, but alter the general design for each page.